MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/net-application-performance-monitoring-template.md

 5. Right-click the application group that you want to modify, and then select  **Properties**.
 6. Using the tabs to navigate the pages of settings, make the desired changes, such as adding customized monitoring for a specific application component or configuring and enabling client-side monitoring, and then click  **OK**.

-## Viewing .NET Application Performance Monitoring Monitors and Collected Data
+## Viewing .NET application performance monitoring monitors and collected data

 After you configure monitoring for an application, these three views will help you get started with the monitoring experience.

-#### To view all .NET Application Performance Monitoring monitored applications
+#### To view all .NET application performance monitoring monitored applications

 1. Open the Operations console.
 2. Click the  **Monitoring**  workspace.